 - After that, simply press Enter to get the sorted data.

-3. Using Advanced Filter Feature to Sort Dates by Year in Multiple Columns
+3. Using Advanced Filter Tool to Sort Dates by Year in Multiple Columns

 Now let’s see the uses of the Advanced Filter option in Excel for sorting dates by year.
 For this, we will need a condition.
 Let’s assume we want all the information of employees who joined between 1-1-2013 and 12-12-2019.
 Let’s follow the instructions below to learn!